betterscientificsoftware/bssw.io/Articles/WhatIs/WhatAreCseSwRequirements.md

 # What Are CSE Software Requirements?

+Software Requirements provide a bridge to translate the computational needs of scientists into capabilities of the software that developers aim to provide.
+While software requirements, thus, play a critical role in CSE domain, specifying such requirements can come with its own set of challenges.

 In software development, a *requirement* is a singular, documented statement identifying a capability, characteristic, or quality a software product must possess in order to satisfy *one* of the needs of its stakeholders (e.g., developers, users, sponsors).